Prepare For The 5 Stages Of Grief: The Naked Palette Is Officially Dead

 A nightmare, whether real or merely a figment of our imagination, is something you don't ever want to come true.
-Our worst nightmares?
-Well, those are subjective.
-For Democrats, it's a second presidential term for Donald Trump.
-For a cinephile, it's a Godfather reboot.
-For a beauty lover, it's simple: Urban Decay's Naked Palette being discontinued.
-And unfortunately, that's exactly what's about to happen — and soon.
+But for beauty lovers everywhere, one of them is about to, because earlier today, Urban Decay announced that their iconic Naked Palette is being discontinued.

 Yes, the day has come to pour one out for the best-selling eyeshadow palette.
 The original Naked Palette, which launched with instantaneous high praise back in 2010, is leaving retailer shelves for good.
 The palette features 12 shadows, ranging from a warm taupe to a bold blue, and has a variety of finishes from matte to shimmer.
 Over the last eight years, it's become a coveted makeup item that's worth more than Kylie Jenner (it's brought in over $1 billion in sales for the brand).
 It's also led to many spin-off palettes, including Naked2, Naked3, Naked Heat, and Naked Basics.